Mirantis/compliance/examples/ddc-compliance/markdowns/README.md

-# Docker Datacenter SSP Sample
+# Docker Enterprise Edition Advanced SSP Sample

-This is a sample generated SSP that includes Docker Datacenter
+This is a sample generated SSP that includes Docker Enterprise Edition Advanced